Code-Institute-Submissions/badminton-scorer/README.md

 Welcome to the Badminton-Scorer!

 This web application is designed to give the user (badminton umpire in particular) the ability to mock and automate badminton game play scoring system.
-The app is best experienced on mobile devices (usually tablets and portable/compact laptop used by badminton umpire during the badminton game).
+The app is best experienced on mobile devices (usually tablets and portable/compact laptop used by badminton umpire during badminton game).
 Technology programming language used are jquery, javascript, html and css.

 For guidance on how to use the app, please see the "About the App" on the menu drop down list.